Okhrana: The Revolution of 1905

 For over twenty years, the Okhrana had focused on interfering with the activities of relatively small, and distinct, revolutionary groups.
 The Revolution of 1905, characterized by seemingly spontaneous marches and strikes, exposed the Okhrana's inefficacy at controlling mass popular movements.
 Not only did the Okhrana lack the capacity to prevent the mass movements of 1905, or even to contain them once they began, the Okhrana's misguided attempts may even have worsened the unrest.
 D. F. Trepov, the Assistant Minister of the Interior in charge of police affairs, and P. I. Rachkovsky, now in charge of all domestic political-police operations, attempted to mount an aggressive offensive against those they believed to be responsible for the unrest, namely zemstvo employees, in May 1905, but backed down three months later.
 In October of that year, Trepov again attempted a violent repression of the revolution, only to call off the effort for lack of manpower.
 Since these attempts at repression never reached fruition, they only served to aggravate the already enraged Russian populace and to deepen their distrust of the Imperial government.
-Trepov's replacement by P.N.
-Durnovo in late-October ushered in a period of even more vicious repression of the revolutionaries.
-Indicative of this new period is the head of the St. Petersburg Special Section, A.V.
-Gerasimov's, strike on the St. Petersburg Soviet.
+Trepov's replacement by P. N. Durnovo in late-October ushered in a period of even more vicious repression of the revolutionaries.
+Indicative of this new period is the head of the Saint Petersburg Special Section, A. V. Gerasimov's, strike on the Saint Petersburg Soviet.
 To Emperor Nicholas II's delight, Gerasimov arrested delegates of the Soviet en masse on December 3, 1905.
 Along with this repression and the end of the Revolution of 1905 came a shift in the political police's mentality; gone were the days of Nicholas I's white-gloved moral police: post-1905 the political police feared that the Russian people were as eager to destroy them as to depose the Emperor.

 Following the outbreak of the 1905 Revolution and assassination of Plehve, Pyotr Stolypin, as the new MVD Minister and Chairman of the Council of Ministers, set up a nationwide net of Security Stations.
-By 1908 there were 31 Stations, and more than 60 by 1911.
+By 1908, there were 31 Stations, and more than 60 by 1911.
 Two more Special Sections of the Department of Police were organized in 1906.
-The centralized Security Section of the Department of Police was created on February 9, 1907; it was located at 16, Fontanka, St. Petersburg.
+The centralized Security Section of the Department of Police was created on 9 February 1907; it was located at 16, Fontanka, Saint Petersburg.

-The exposure of Yevno Azef (who had organized many assassinations, including that of Plehve) and Dmitri Bogrov (who assassinated Stolypin in 1911) as Okhrana double agents put the agency's methods under great suspicion; the organisation was further compromised by the discovery of many similar double agents-provocateur.
-In Autumn 1913, all of the Security Stations except the original Moscow, St Petersburg and Warsaw ones were dismissed.
-The start of World War I in 1914 marked a shift from anti-revolutionary activities of the Department of Police to counter-intelligence; however, the efforts of the department were poorly synchronised with counter-intelligence units of the General Staff and of the Army.
+The exposure of Yevno Azef (who had organized many assassinations, including that of Plehve) and Dmitri Bogrov (who assassinated Stolypin in 1911) as Okhrana double agents put the agency's methods under great suspicion; the organization was further compromised by the discovery of many similar double agents-provocateur.
+In Autumn 1913, all of the Security Stations except the original Moscow, Saint Petersburg, and Warsaw ones were dismissed.
+The start of World War I in 1914 marked a shift from anti-revolutionary activities of the Department of Police to counter-intelligence; however, the efforts of the department were poorly synchronized with counter-intelligence units of the General Staff and of the Army.